 Pro Photographers join communities to further learn and explore new dimensions.
 They have to pay for their membership to different premium photography communities.
 Pro photographers pay for a premium account on photography services like Adobe Cloud, Flickr, 500px, and others.
 They pay for the maintenance of the website.
 Event management companies employ photographers and even need a consultation with lawyers sometimes.
 Premium services may also include office and studio rent, electricity and phone bills, etc.

 Apart from being a good photographer, they have to be CEO, marketing manager, financial manager, salesperson, production worker, buyer, negotiator, driver, networker, organizer, etc. That’s the kind of skill-set of a Professional Photographer.

 Professional Photographers don’t compromise.
 They will give you the best they can.
 They don’t back off from tough assignments.
 Photographers would travel to any possible location and will shoot to the best of their ability.
 They give you their valuable time.
 A dedicated photographer doesn’t run for multiple assignments within a day.
 They would rather do one quality assignment and dedicate a lot of time to planning it without compromising.

 Pro Photographers keep themselves and their gears up to date with the rapidly evolving technology.
 They find things that perfectly match their client’s tastes.
 Their equipment is not of a hobbyist.
 They will be using the best technology available.

 Experience is the one thing that may beat everything.
 And the Professionals are vastly experienced.
-They can advise you over a number of things which you would not be able to decide.
+They can advise you on several things which you would not be able to decide.
 They know what’s right and what could go wrong.

 8. Uniqueness & Quality